This post may contain affiliate sales links. Please read my disclosure policy.

 - An extra egg yolk – I tried these cookies with and without the extra egg yolk and it makes quite a difference!
-As I mentioned in my macadamia nut cookies recipe, it’s amazing how much a difference small changes can make to cookies, and this is one of those times.
-It makes these Peanut Butter Blossoms extra chewy and takes them from average to a cookie you cannot stop eating.
+As I mentioned in my macadamia nut cookies recipe, it’s amazing how much of a difference small changes can make to cookies, and this is one of those times.
+The extra yolk makes these peanut butter blossoms extra chewy and takes them from average to a cookie you cannot stop eating.

 - Easy but classic.
 These cookies are super simple to make, but pack lots of flavor with everyone’s favorite combination: chocolate and peanut butter!

 - Perfect for any occasion, including the holidays.
 Peanut butter blossom cookies are most popular at Christmas, but are truly great for any time of year.

 What You’ll Need